chinapedia/wikipedia.abstract.en/Page/Sydney_Harbour_Bridge.md

 Pedestrians

-Sydney_Harbour_Bridge_cyclist.jpgs were added to prevent people from committing suicide by jumping from the bridge.]]
+s were added to prevent people from committing suicide by jumping from the bridge.]]
 The pedestrian-only footway is located on the east side of the bridge.
 Access from the northern side involves climbing an easily spotted flight of stairs, located on the east side of the bridge at Broughton St, Kirribilli.
 Pedestrian access on the southern side is more complicated, but signposts in the Rocks area now direct pedestrians to the long and sheltered flight of stairs that leads to the bridge's southern end.
 These stairs are located near Gloucester Street and Cumberland Street.

 The bridge can also be approached from the south by accessing Cahill Walk, which runs along the Cahill Expressway.
 Pedestrians can access this walkway from the east end of Circular Quay by a flight of stairs or a lift.
 Alternatively it can be accessed from the Botanic Gardens.[99]